 When I presented the idea to my leadership team, they loved it.
 We had worked with an inside sales consulting firm called The Bridge Group in 2017 and they led a workshop on coaching.
 They presented a scorecard we could use to measure the growth of each sales rep over time.
 Call coaching started but without a unified process and expectation for the coaches.
 When the Coaching Olympics idea was greenlit, there was not only buy-in but full participation from all of the leadership team all the way up to the CRO.

 To put the event together there was a series of steps to complete in order to make it a success.

 Step 1 – Define ‘Good’ for Your Calls

 First off, I met with my good friend, Steve Richard, from ExecVision to discuss the scorecard.
-Steve hosts a regular webinar series where they break down real sales calls that goes by the name Call Camp.
+Steve’s webinar series where they break down real sales calls that goes by the name Call Camp has been valuable for my team.
 As a champion for coaching and rep development, I knew Steve would be a great source for inspiration and feedback.
 We jumped on a conference call and within half an hour the first version of the Coaching Olympics scorecard was complete.

 Step 2 – Select Judges and Calibrate